kunterbunt2/mercator/README.md

 ## Issues

+- after a while several traders are in-queue, but station believes they are in-dock.
 - tts ignoring pause.
 - no way to see selected station or trader
 - trader acceleration is not constant, why?